-This guide shares outfit ideas and styling tips to help you pack a focused cruise wardrobe that stays cozy on deck, adapts to shore excursions, and still feels easy in your suitcase.
+Below you’ll find outfit ideas and styling tips to help you pull together a focused cruise wardrobe, one that stays cozy on deck, handles shore excursions, and still packs down easily in your suitcase.

 So let’s step into the looks.